 Installation of an RV solar system is not that difficult and is an excellent weekend project for a DIY enthusiast.
 However, before you go headfirst into a RV solar panel installation, here are a few tips that will make the installation of your RV's panels much easier and less stressful.

 Before you purchase solar panels, you should know how to properly calculate the amount of power you will need the panels to produce.
-An effective solar system for your recreational vehicle will be able to produce enough solar energy to recharge your RVs battery bank and power devices in your RV.
-When determining solar power needs, you need to perform the following calculations:
+An effective solar system for your recreational vehicle will be able to produce enough solar energy to recharge your RV's battery bank and power devices in your RV.

 Determine How Much Energy Your Battery Can Store